pulumi/pulumi-hugo/themes/default/content/templates/serverless-application/aws/index.md

 ## Learn more

 Congratulations!
-You're now well on your way to managing a production-grade serverless application on AWS with Pulumi --- and there's lots more you can do from here:
+You're now well on your way to managing a production-grade AWS serverless application with Pulumi --- and there's lots more you can do from here:

 * Discover more architecture templates as they're available in [Templates &rarr;]({{< relref "/templates" >}})
 * Dive into the AWS package by exploring the [API docs in the Registry &rarr;]({{< relref "/registry/packages/aws" >}})